The Research Analyst graduate certificate program consists of two academic semesters, followed by a twelve-week placement.

 The first two semesters of the program focus on all of the major aspects of the research process including research design, information retrieval and evaluation, data collection, analysis and interpretation and the preparation and presentation of the research findings.

-Special features of the program include an emphasis on professional, ethical and legal implications when designing research studies, as well as the use of new technologies in the research process, proposal writing, and the communication of research findings using a variety of methods.
+Special features of the program include an emphasis on professional, ethical and legal implications when designing research studies, new research technologies for data collection, analysis, presentation, proposal writing, research entrepreneurship, project management and program evaluation.

-Students complete a twelve-week placement, which allows them to gain invaluable practical and professional experience, beginning in May.
+Students complete a twelve-week placement beginning in May, which allows them to gain invaluable practical and professional experience.

 Note: For more information, refer to Selection Procedures.